-By this point Missy is fearful for her life.
+Missy is frantic and begins to beg for forgiveness.
 Most likely she thought that up until they dragged her to the creek, that they were just going to beat her up and leave her there.
-Now she is certain that they have other intentions and plead frantically to them.
-All pleas and cries fall on deaf ears and Eva, terrified starts walking back to the car.
+Now she is certain that they have other intentions and plead frantically to them but her cries fall on deaf ears and Eva who is terrified starts running back to the car.
 Midway she hears Missy scream for her to help but she was helpless and feared for her own life.
 She and Missy were both petite unlike Karen who was obese and intimidating, and Laura who was tall and aggressive.
 She was in a panic and feared that any attempts to stop the raged pair would backfire on her.

 ”I was scared so I ran back to where the cars were parked.” says Eva.

-One of them has something…perhaps a knife, a rock, and hacks at Michele’s long waist length brown hair.
-Clumps of her beautiful brown hair fall to the ground.
+One of them has something…perhaps a knife, a rock, and hacks at her beautiful brown hair.
+Clumps fall to the ground.
 Psychological experts say this is an attempt to dehumanize a victim.
 Something that is done is many cases.
 It could also be an attempt to make a pretty Missy look different, perhaps not attractive.

 Laura Doyle is shouting “You’re going to pay for what you’ve done!
 You’re going to pay for sleeping with our boyfriends!”

-Karen and Laura carry a Michele who weighs a mere 98 pounds.
+They begin to carry Missy who weighs a mere 98 pounds.
 Laura carries her feet while Karen carries her by the arms, which are bent at the elbow and behind her back.

 Michele Avila is struggling and trying with all her might to get away.
 Most can say that by this point she knew her fate.

-The two carried her to shallow water and forcefully hold her head under water.
+The two carried her to shallow water which is approximately 8 inches deep and forcefully hold her head under water.
 She struggles for several minutes then stops.
-They continue to hold her head under water for several more minutes and then they spotted a 4-foot, 100 pound log and carried it over and placed it on her head/neck area.
+They continue to hold her head under water for several more minutes and then spot a 4-foot, 100 pound log and carry it over and place it on her head/neck area.

 Michele Yvette Avila is dead.